Sysinternals/ProcDump-for-Linux/README.md

 # ProcDump [![Build Status](https://dev.azure.com/sysinternals/Tools/_apis/build/status/Sysinternals.ProcDump-for-Linux?branchName=master)](https://dev.azure.com/sysinternals/Tools/_build/latest?definitionId=341&branchName=master)
-ProcDump is a Linux reimagining of the classic ProcDump tool from the Sysinternals suite of tools for Windows.
-ProcDump provides a convenient way for Linux developers to create core dumps of their application based on performance triggers.
-ProcDump for Linux is part of [Sysinternals](https://sysinternals.com).
+ProcDump is a Linux and Mac reimagining of the classic ProcDump tool from the Sysinternals suite of tools for Windows.
+ProcDump provides a convenient way for Linux and Mac developers to create core dumps of their application based on performance triggers.
+ProcDump for Linux and Mac is part of [Sysinternals](https://sysinternals.com).

 ![ProcDump in use](procdump.gif "Procdump in use")

 # Installation & Usage

 ## Requirements
-* Minimum OS:
+* Minimum Linux OS:
   * Red Hat Enterprise Linux / CentOS 7
   * Fedora 29
   * Ubuntu 16.04 LTS
   * `gdb` >= 7.6.1
+* Minimum Mac OS: Sierra

 ## Install ProcDump
 Please see installation instructions [here](INSTALL.md).